jrawbits/VE-Installer/ReadMe.md

 construct a suitable "VE-components.yml" file.
 The process for doing so is described in detail in the most recent updates of the [VisionEval-dev repository][VE-dev].

-As of Version 2 of VE-Installer, the dependency information is maintained in the VisionEval source tree itself (and will eventually be used to execute consistent continuous integration tests).
-See [VisionEval-dev][VE-dev] for information on the dependencies.

 [VE-dev]: https://github.com/visioneval/VisionEval-dev "VisionEval Development"

-Full instructions for installing and using VE-Installer below presented below.
+Full instructions for installing and using VE-Installer are presented below.
 The configuration file is described in its own ReadMe.md file in the "config" subdirectory.

 This installer addresses two VisionEval use cases: